hosseinfani/stop_concept_removal/data/cud/readme.txt

 a document = all concepts that are used in all tweets the user at i-th time interval

 The document filename is the userid and the index of time interval (day# or hour#).

+A document includes conceptid (not the concept title) in our database!